 The Betta Imbellis has a tail that resembles the plakat betta type.
 Typically, the imbellis will have a metallic color, ranging in green, blue, and red.

-When fully mature, the Betta imbellis will reach be 5 to 6 centimeters long, or 2 to 2.4 inches.
+When fully mature, the Betta imbellis will reach be 5 to 6 centimeters long, or 2 to 2.5 inches.
 It takes males about a year to become fully mature, while females will reach maturity within 6-7 months.
+Growth rates are highly affected by overall water quality and diet.

 In general, the imbellis will live between 3 to 5 years.
 To increase the lifespan of your betta fish, provide an adequate environment for your fish.